toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## December 2016
+* Steve Silberman, _Neurotribes: The Legacy of Autism and the Future of Neurodiversity_ (Avery: 2015)

 ## November 2016
 * Susan Cain, _Quiet: The Power of Introverts in a World That Can't Stop Talking_ (Broadway Books: 2012)